telstra/open-kilda/src/messaging/README.md

-# Floodlight - Modules
+# Messaging package

-This project holds the Floodlight application.
+This project holds the messages formats used by different services of Kilda controller application.
-It is used along with Floodlight SDN controller to manage OpenFlow compatible switches.

-# Developers

-## Debugging Tips

-## Testing tips

 ### Unit tests